-We have found that the most common way to fix a connection problem is to clear your web browser cache or use a different browser.
+The most common way to fix a connection problem is to clear your web browser cache or use a different browser.
 It's good to try that as a first step.
 But of course, it's not always that easy.

-There are a number of error messages you might encounter when trying to connect to our databases from off-campus.
+Possible error messages you might encounter when trying to connect to our databases from off-campus.

 When Logging In

 These messages will appear after you enter your information on the Library Proxy login page.

 This means that you entered your login information incorrectly or that there is a problem with your account.
 You can request help by completing the Account Assistance form.

 "Authentication Error" or "You are not authorized for access to this database"

 This means there's a reason why you do not have access to the database.
 Possible reasons are: